shauray8/turing/Aten/readme.md

 ## geting a benchmark on matrix multiplication

+### Matrix Multiplication is the most important part of a neural network !!
 "Numpy is almost a 100 times improvement from strassen, it does run on a single thread but I dont know how to make it parallel :( "